| 4. Foreign Earned Income and Housing: Exclusion - DeductionTopicsThis chapter discusses:

 States to wait for an assignment to another foreign country.
 Your household goods also

+were returned to the United States.
 Your foreign residence ended on November 30, 2002, and did not begin again until after

 you were assigned to another foreign country and physically entered that country.
 Since